 - Make donations to established organizations with a strong track record of organizing and providing disaster relief.

-- Be careful with social media efforts to fundraise for storm victims.
+- Be careful with social media efforts to fundraise for storm and fire victims.

 - Initiate the donation yourself, rather than responding to online or phone solicitations.
 If you wish to make a donation online, go directly to the charity’s website; don’t just click a link to an unknown site.